 Grand Fontaine 1850

-La Colombe d'Or is one of the world’s most famous restaurants, visited by the most famous people ...
+La Colombe d'Or is one of the world's most famous restaurants, frequented by the world's most famous people.

 Lucky the Horse by Rémi Pesce